Home Articles Give lists Give list: Queensland and NSW floods 2022

 https://frrr.org.au/giving/flood-recovery-appeal/

-1. Strengthening Rural Communities–2022 Flood Recovery –providing grants (typically up to $10,000) to not-for-profits to support their community’s recovery from the floods.
+1. Strengthening Rural Communities– 2022 Flood Recovery – Grants are provided (typically up to $10,000) to not-for-profits to support their community’s recovery from the floods.
 This is a broad and flexible program that is open all year round, with grants assessed and announced quarterly.
 Donations received by FRRR to this program will be for community groups in flood-impacted areas and disseminated out over the coming years, as they recover.

 Givit